 While looking for a Fife breakfast option in St. Andrews, we were drawn to St Andrews Waffle Company since waffles are one of our morning favorites.
 As it turns out, the innovative restaurant serves a menu of waffles suitable for any time of the day.

 Breakfast waffles include the Full Belgian which ironically packs a full Scottish breakfast on top of a waffle.
 Other breakfast choices include toppings like smoked salmon and wilted spinach.

 Not in the mood for breakfast?
 The hamburger waffle is a popular mouthful.
 Other savory waffle combos involve pizza, kabobs and fish & chips.
 In other words, you can satisfy your buttery waffle cravings here and then some.

 Speaking of cravings, dessert waffles start with sugary, crunchy liège waffles and combine decadent toppings.
-Baked Alaska, Saint S’more and Chocolate Explosion are just a few of the sweet waffle options.
+Baked Alaska and Saint S’more are just two of the sweet waffle options.